mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/pre-provisioned/create-secrets-and-overrides/index.md

 ## Create overrides

 If your pre-provisioned machines have [overrides](../../../image-builder/override-files) you must create a secret that includes all of the overrides you wish to provide in one file.
-For example, if you wish to provide an override with Docker credentials and a different source for EPEL on a CentOS7 machine, you can create a file like this:
+For example, if you want to provide an override with Docker credentials and a different source for EPEL on a CentOS7 machine, you can create a file like this:

 ```yaml
 cat > overrides.yaml << EOF